CAC Payback Period: Formula, Importance & How To Reduce It

 How to Calculate CAC Payback Period

-While the CAC payback formula can change as a company matures, the goal remains the same: to use the CAC payback period as a metric toward establishing the baseline for profitability and consistent, predictable income.
+While the CAC payback formula can change as a company matures, the goal remains the same: to use the CAC payback period to establish the baseline for profitability and consistent, predictable income.

 As CAC payback is a CAC-driven metric, you must first calculate CAC, which factors in the various costs of attracting and nurturing the customer toward the dotted line of a contract for your product or service.
-Remember to include any cost of sales (like commissions and salaries) and cost of marketing (marketing and advertising spend, alongside the marketing team’s salaries).
+Remember to include any cost of sales (like commissions and salaries for your sales team) and cost of marketing (marketing and advertising spend, alongside the marketing team’s salaries).

 Once you determine CAC, you can then calculate the CAC payback period: Divide the CAC by the difference of your net new monthly recurring revenue (MRR) (any customer upsells and new customers) minus the average cost of service.
 You can also substitute annual recurring revenue (ARR) for MRR.
 The difference in the denominator could also be considered as your company’s gross margin.